I got lost in the souks of Marrakech. I tried to find my way in the huge labyrinth but had to give up trying too much.

 In the souks of Marrakech

-Today the ancient souks of Marrakech are a world-famous sight.
-The labyrinth covers half of the old medina, almost the whole northern part of it.
+Today, the souks of Marrakech are a world class sight.
+The labyrinth covers half of the old Medina, almost the whole northern part of it.

-So just dive in and start exploring and don’t be afraid of getting lost.
+So just dive in and start exploring.
+Don’t be afraid of getting lost.
 You will find your way out.

 Here they are, the Marrakech souks: